AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 - **Service Extension** As part of the product offering, we provide service integration to Splunk, SumoLogic, Datadog, Duo, Okta, SAML IDPs and firewall appliance deployment.

-- **Centrally Managed** A single pane of glass to manage all your cloud network scattered in different regions and clouds.
+- **Centrally Managed** A single pane of glass to manage all your cloud accounts and cloud network scattered in different regions and clouds.
 Hitless software upgrade eliminates operation downtime and maintenance window.

 For example, we hide the platform differences between AWS, Azure and GCP, so that you have the same experience when networking to any of them or between them.